-Here are three ways SMBs can get more from credit cards.
+Here are six ways small business owners can get more from credit cards.

 Small and midsize businesses need access to credit, but loans don't always cover the gaps.
 As lenders tighten borrower requirements, many businesses are turning to credit cards to grow their operations and keep things running smoothly.

-Dun & Bradstreet's Small Business Health Index recently found that small businesses are surviving at higher rates in 2019.
-Those same businesses are using credit cards almost as frequently as similar-sized companies did before the recession.
+Dun & Bradstreet's Small Business Health Index found that in 2019 small businesses were surviving at higher rates, but those same businesses were using credit cards almost as frequently as similar-sized companies did before the 2008 recession.
 That could be a good thing, but card delinquency rates are at a seven-year high, indicating some business owners might be in over their heads.

 Dun & Bradstreet's research shows that business loan rates recently hit their highest point in over a decade.
 According to the Biz2Credit Small Business Lending Index, bank loan approval rates for small businesses dipped 0.2% in February 2019.
 Alternative lenders saw a smaller dip, as did credit unions.
 As traditional credit becomes more expensive (and as lenders tighten standards), credit cards make sense as an alternative solution.